99designs/gqlgen/README.md

     friends: [User!]!
 }
 ```
 You need to tell gqlgen that we should only fetch friends if the user requested it.
-There are two ways to do this.
+There are three ways to do this.

 1. Write the model yourself and leave off friends.